brianna-dardin/field-metadata-search/README.md

 - This only looks at custom fields.
 The idea is to focus only on fields that can be deleted, which standard fields cannot.

-- This program currently does NOT attempt field disambiguation.
-That is, it doesn't determine which object the field belongs to.
-This becomes a major issue if your sObjects share fields with the same API name.
-To mitigate this somewhat, the filename is also returned in the CSV file.
-Ultimately, this makes this tool not very useful.
-In a future update I plan to address this.
+- This program performs field disambiguation (that is, determining whether a mention of a field in a file belongs to the field in the specified object) for everything except code.
+While it's possible, code is unstructured and unpredictable, which makes disambiguation more challenging.
+Also, when it comes to relationship fields, the disambiguation only works for fields that are named after the object.
+For example, Opportunity looks up to CustomObject__c, and the lookup field's API name is also CustomObject__c.
+This program will find fields prefaced with CustomObject__r and log those, but if the lookup field's API name is SomeOtherName__c, it won't log any fields prefaced with SomeOtherName__r.

 - This was designed with smaller orgs in mind that don't have as much metadata to download.
 This will not be scalable to massive orgs.